 Session 10: Robert Spaemann

-This module investigates the philosophical and theological features of love.
-It looks at some of the most seminal thinkers in the history of theology and philosophy, from the pre-Christian era up to the 21st century.
+This module reflects on the mystery of Christian love.
+It looks at some of the most seminal thinkers in the history of theology and philosophy, focusing mainly on the 19th and 20th centuries.
 The module has an ecumenical character and examines love from a Catholic, Eastern Orthodox and Protestant perspective.
 It also analyses some of the most sophisticated critiques of Christian love and explores how theology can respond to these critiques.
 The module revolves around key concepts such as agapē, erōs and philia, and centres on the careful study of primary texts (in translations where not originally in English).
 Every session begins with an introductory lecture on the life and work of the author discussed in class that highlights the key ideas in the selected text.
-In the second half of the session there is time for guided group discussion.
-You are invited to critically reflect on your own understanding of love.
-The wide range of different texts will help you to broaden your intellectual horizon and to develop and refine your theological position.
+In the second half of the session there will be time for guided group discussion.
+The wide range of different texts will help you understand better what Christian love is all about.

 The following questions will be addressed: What is the relationship between agapē, erōs and philia?
 How does Christian theology deal with the tension between preferential love (erotic love, friendship) and the demand for universal love (neighbour love)?
 Is reciprocity an intrinsic part of Christian love, or is the highest form of love unilateral?
 Does love occur spontaneously, or is it a virtue that needs to be acquired?
-What is the relationship between different models of love and metaphysics (esp. the relationship between nature/creation and grace)?
+In what way do different theological approaches influence our understanding of Christian love (e.g. the relationship between nature/creation and grace)?

 For each session there will be reading and preparatory tasks assigned.
 These can be accessed via Moodle.

-Please click here to find out more about our MA in Contemporary Faith and Belief.
+Please click here to find out more about our MA in Christian Theology and the Contemporary World

 Please click here to find out more about our MA in Spirituality East and West.